junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/username-password-authentication.md

+# Username and password authentication

-The content below are applicable to [all ADAL/MSAL libraries](https://github.com/AzureAD/microsoft-authentication-library-for-python/wiki/Microsoft-Authentication-Client-Libraries), not just MSAL Python.
+The content below are applicable to [all MSAL libraries](/entra/msal), not just MSAL Python.

 ## Using username and password is not recommended